Shanghai Knights

-Shanghai Knights is a 2003 American martial arts action comedy film.
+Shanghai Knights is a 2003 martial arts western action comedy film.
 It is the sequel to Shanghai Noon, and the second installment of the Shanghai film series.
 Directed by David Dobkin and written by Alfred Gough and Miles Millar, it stars Jackie Chan, Owen Wilson, Fann Wong, Donnie Yen and Aidan Gillen.

-It was released on February 7, 2003.
+It was released in the United States on February 7, 2003.
 The film received mixed reviews but it performed well at the box office.